arian-emami/openboard/README.md

 This is a work in progress and not complete, please don't use it in production

 I have used Django before here and there but never have I found the time to make a full-on website from start to the end.
-This project is the first one and I thought way not make it public.
+This project is the first one and I thought why not make it public.
 Don't hesitate to ask me any question or give me advice whether here or on my email : emamiarian8@gmail.com

 ### Type checks